d2l-ai/d2l-en/chapter_reinforcement-learning/value-iter.md

 A good mnemonic to remember this is that the optimal action at state $s$ (for a deterministic policy) is the one that maximizes the sum of reward $r(s, a)$ from the first stage and the average *return* of the trajectories starting from the next sate $s'$, averaged over all possible next states $s'$ from the second stage.

-## Principle of dynamic programming
+## Principle of Dynamic Programming

 Our developement in the previous section in :eqref:`eq_dynamic_programming` or :eqref:`eq_dynamic_programming_q` can be turned into an algorithm to compute the optimal value function $V^*$ or the action-value function $Q^*$, respectively.
 Observe that
 $$ V^*(s) = \sum_{a \in \mathcal{A}} \pi^*(a \mid s) \Big[ r(s,  a) + \gamma\  \sum_{s' \in \mathcal{S}} P(s' \mid s, a) V^*(s') \Big];\ \text{for all } s \in \mathcal{S}.$$